Eniko Csomay, Ph.D.

 Eniko Csomay (ORCID: 0000-0002-6239-6771) has been a faculty member at SDSU since 2002.
 A native of Hungary, she obtained her B.A. in English Language and Literature from Eötvös University in Budapest (HU.) and finished her M.A. in Applied Linguistics at the University of Reading (U.K.).
 After her studies in England, she returned to Hungary and continued to work as a teacher educator at her alma mater.
 She moved to the United States in 1999 to complete her Ph.D. at Northern Arizona University (U.S.A.) in Applied Linguistics in 2002.

-As an applied linguist, she has published articles in highly ranked international journals, for example, in Applied Linguistics (2013)Corpus Linguistics and Linguistic Theory (2012)Linguistics and Education (2005), the Journal of English for Academic Purposes (2006, 2007, 2018), Register Studies (2020), and the International Journal of Corpus Linguistics (2021).
-She edited a special issue of the journal Corpus Linguistics and Linguistic Theory in 2012, titled Contemporary Perspectives on Discourse and Corpora.
+As an applied linguist, Professor Csomay has published articles in highly ranked international journals, for example, in Applied Linguistics (2013), Corpus Linguistics and Linguistic Theory (2012), Linguistics and Education (2005), the Journal of English for Academic Purposes (2006, 2007, 2018), Register Studies (2020), and the International Journal of Corpus Linguistics (2021).
+She edited special issues for journals such as Corpus Linguistics and Linguistic Theory (2012), titled ‘Contemporary Perspectives on Discourse and Corpora, and the International Journal of English for Academic Purposes titled ‘Corpora and EAP (2024).
 She has several book chapters in edited volumes as well (please contact her for details).
-Her co-edited volume titled Corpus-based Research in Applied Linguistics.
-Studies in Honor of Doug Biber appeared with Benjamins (2015), and her co-authored textbook titled Doing Corpus Linguistics came out in 2016 with Routledge (second edition available in 2024).
-She also co-edited the Routledge Handbook of Corpus Linguistics and Language Teaching and Learning (2022) and is currently editing a Special Issue of the International Journal of English for Academic Purposes titled Corpora and EAP, slated for publication in Spring 2024.
+Her co-edited volume, Corpus-based Research in Applied Linguistics.
+Studies in Honor of Doug Biber, appeared with Benjamins (2015), and the second edition of her co-authored textbook, Doing Corpus Linguistics, came out in 2024 with Routledge.
+She also co-edited the Routledge Handbook of Corpus Linguistics and Language Teaching and Learning (2022).
 As she likes to inform colleagues in her field about her findings, she presents her research annually at conferences.
-She shared her latest findings about a corpus-based perspective on teaching styles at the American Association for Applied Linguistics (AAAL) in Portland, Oregon, in March 2023.
+Her latest findings about a corpus-based perspective on teaching styles was shared at the American Association for Applied Linguistics (AAAL) in Portland, Oregon in 2023, and since her findings there led her to new perspectives, she is sharing those at IVACS and at AACL in 2024.

-Dr. Csomay served as Associate Dean for the College of Arts and Letters for seven years (2009-2016).
-During this time, besides the daily administrative duties, she championed multiple projects such as, for example, a) the design and implementation of a faculty-led study abroad program for students to explore Cultures of Central Europe; b) the development and implementation of a B.A. degree program in Comparative International Studies; c) the design, development, and implementation of a large-scale, faculty-driven college-wide research project on General Education (GE); d) the facilitation and inaugural implementation of the Undergraduate Research Journal for the College of Arts and Letters; e) the design and implementation of the GE portion of the SDSU-Georgia program that offers STEM degree programs in Tbilisi, (country) Georgia.
+Professor Csomay served as Associate Dean for the College of Arts and Letters for seven years (2009-2016).
+During this time, besides the daily administrative duties, she championed multiple projects such as, a) the design and implementation of a faculty-led study abroad program for students to explore Cultures of Central Europe; b) the development and implementation of a B.A. degree program in Comparative International Studies; c) the design, development, and implementation of a large-scale, faculty-driven college-wide research project on General Education (GE); d) the facilitation and inaugural implementation of the Undergraduate Research Journal for the College of Arts and Letters; e) the design and implementation of the GE portion of the SDSU-Georgia program that offers STEM degree programs in Tbilisi, (country) Georgia.

-Since at SDSU, Dr. Csomay has engaged in other leadership roles as well.
-She recently became the graduate advisor for the department (2021-2024).
-In previous years she was an assessment coordinator at her department (Department of Linguistics and Asian/Middle Eastern Languages) for four years as well as for the College of Arts and Letters (CAL) for three years.
+Since at SDSU, Professor Csomay has engaged in other leadership roles as well.
+She was recently re-appointed as the graduate advisor for her department (2021-2027).
+In previous years she was an assessment coordinator at her department for four years and also for the College of Arts and Letters (CAL) for three years.
 She was a member for seven years and chaired the college’s Curriculum Committee for three years.
-She was a Senator for a decade representing CAL faculty at the University Senate.
-During that time, she was the Chair of SDSU’s Constitution and Bylaws Committee for seven years, and she also served on the University Senate Executive Committee.
+She was a Senator for over a decade representing CAL faculty at the SDSU University Senate.
+During that time, she was the Chair of Constitution and Bylaws Committee for seven years, and she also served on the University Senate Executive Committee.
 In addition, she chaired the University General Education Curriculum Committee.
 Together with a team of interdisciplinary faculty across campus, she developed “GEN S 290 – Undergraduate Research”, which is offered as one of the lower division General Education options for students to take.
 She believes that research is part of one’s (academic) life no matter how early it starts – and the earlier the better -- and that evidence-based understandings of the world around us is the way to see ourselves as individuals, citizens, and academics.
-She also serves as a Senator (2018-2024) at the Statewide Academic Senate (ASCSU), representing SDSU in the California State University system.
-In that capacity, she is currently (2022-2024) the Chair of the General Education Advisory Committee (GEAC), and Chair (2023) of the Cal-GETC Standards Committee appointed by the Intersegmental Committee of Academic Senates (ICAS).
-She is also an active member of the Academic Affairs Committee and was a liaison for the International Programs Council.
-As for her service to the broader community, she was the President of the Fulbright Association's San Diego Chapter for five years and a reviewer for the National Screening Committee for Fulbright for six years, with a renewed invitation for next year.
-She likes art and is a permanent usher for the Old Globe Theatre in San Diego.
+She was recently re-elected for a third term to serve as a Senator (2018-2027) at the Statewide Academic Senate (ASCSU) representing SDSU in the California State University system.
+In that capacity, she Chaired the General Education Advisory Committee (GEAC) for two years (2022-2024), and Chaired the Cal-GETC Special Committee on Standards (2023-2024) for a year and a half, the latter of which was a role appointed by the Senates of three educational segments in California (California Community Colleges, California State University, University of California), called Intersegmental Committee of Academic Senates (ICAS).
+She is also an active member of ASCSU’s Academic Affairs Committee and was a liaison for the International Programs Council.

-Last update: 8/2/2023
+Last update: 6/21/2024